MicrosoftDocs/memdocs/windows-365/enterprise/set-conditional-access-policies.md

 1. In the **Session** pane, select **Sign-in frequency**.
 1. Select **Periodic reauthentication** or **Every time**.
     - If you select **Periodic reauthentication**, set the value for the time period after which a user is asked to sign-in again > **Select**.
 For example, setting the value to **1** and the unit to **Hours**, requires multi-factor authentication if a connection is launched more than an hour after the last one.
-    - If you select **Every time**, users are prompted to re-authenticate after a period of 10 to 15 minutes after the last time they authenticated for the Azure Virtual Desktop, Microsoft Remote Desktop, and Windows Cloud Login apps.
-Users are prompted to re-authenticate after a period of 60 minutes for the Windows 365 app.
+    - The **Every time** option is currently available in public preview and is only supported when applied to the **Microsoft Remote Desktop** and **Windows Cloud Login** apps when single sign-on is enabled for your Cloud PCs.
+If you select **Every time**, users are prompted to re-authenticate after a period of 10 to 15 minutes after the last time they authenticated for the Microsoft Remote Desktop and Windows Cloud Login apps.
 1. At the bottom of the page, select **Save**.

 > [!NOTE]